ajpaulson/vim-stuff/README.md

 Heavily dependent on Vundle (https://github.com/gmarik/vundle).

-Install that and then run
+Install vundle, symlink vimrc to ~/.vimrc and run:
     :BundleInstall

 hopefully that should all work.